terraform-google-modules/terraform-google-kubernetes-engine/README.md

 ## Submodules

 To more cleanly handle cases where desired functionality would require complex duplication of Terraform resources (i.e. [PR 51](https://github.com/terraform-google-modules/terraform-google-kubernetes-engine/pull/51)), this repository is divided into multiple submodules.
-To ensure backwards compatibility with the module before this change, using the root of the repository as the source of a module will default to the [`public-cluster`](./modules/public-cluster) submodule.
+To ensure backwards compatibility with the module before this change, the root module of the repository defers to the [`public-cluster`](./modules/public-cluster) submodule.

 The following submodules currently exist: